 The Michigan Gravitational Wave Group (MGWG) carries out research using the Laser Interferometer Gravitational-Wave Observatory (LIGO), a pair of facilities in Hanford, Washington and Livingston, Louisiana, funded by the National Science Foundation.
 These observatories host 4-km-long Michelson interferometers designed to detect truly minute ripples (smaller than 1 part in 1021) of space itself, caused by violent astrophysical processes far away in our own galaxy or in distant galaxies.

 Commissioning and detector characterization of the Advanced LIGO interferometers, which are designed to improve upon initial LIGO strain amplitude sensitivity by more than an order of magnitude.
-The first data run of the Advanced LIGO detectors completed in January 2016, achieving about a factor of three improvement in strain sensitivity; it may take several more years to reach design sensitivity over the full bandwidth of interest.
+The first data run of the Advanced LIGO detectors completed in January 2016, achieving more than a factor of three improvement in strain sensitivity; it may take several more years to reach design sensitivity over the full bandwidth of interest.